Henry Charles Lea: Early life and education

 Lea received an LLD from Harvard University and the University of Pennsylvania.

 Lea followed his father's interest in natural history and wrote several papers on descriptive conchology.
-He discovered and named 133 new species of mollusks and 2 new genera.
+He discovered and named 133 new species of mollusks and two new genera.
 He also displayed drawing talent and illustrated his own early articles about fossil shells that he had collected.
 His drawings were also used for the engravings illustrating his father's revision of the Synopsis of the Naiades in 1838.
 Lea developed an interest in poetry and at his mother's suggestion, translated Greek poets and composed original verse.
 Later, he often wrote satirical parodies of popular songs about politics.

 Career

 Publisher

 In 1843, Lea joined his father's publishing business as a clerk and became a junior partner in 1851.

 In 1847, after working in the family publishing firm for four years, Lea suffered a nervous breakdown and abandoned his intellectual and scientific work for eleven years.
-Dr. S. Weir Mitchell, one of the country's most prominent doctors in the field of nervous disorders, treated Lea and became a family friend.
+Silas Weir Mitchell treated him, and became a family friend.
 During his convalescence, Lea began reading French memoirs of the medieval period.
 They kindled his interest in medieval history and changed his career course from scientist to historian.

 Lea focused the firm on medical and scientific publications.
 The company operated under several names including Lea Brothers & Co., Lea & Febinger and Blanchard & Lea in 1865.
 He continued to work with the firm until 1880 when his sons took over the business.